rabbitmq/ra/docs/internals/COMPACTION.md

 1. Write marker file with list of all segment filenames in the group
 2. Create `.compacting` segment and copy all live entries
 3. Close and sync the `.compacting` segment
+4. Rename `.compacting` to replace the first segment (atomic on POSIX)
-4. Create symlinks: for each additional segment (Seg2, Seg3, ...), create a
+5. Create symlinks: for each additional segment (Seg2, Seg3, ...), create a
    symlink pointing to the first segment's filename
-5. Rename `.compacting` to replace the first segment (atomic on POSIX)
 6. Delete the marker file

+**Why rename before symlinks**: This order ensures that when any symlink is created, it points to a segment that already contains the compacted data.
+If symlinks were created first, a reader following the symlink could see stale data from the old segment before the rename completes.

 **Recovery after crash**:
 - **No marker file**: No pending compaction
 - **Marker with single segment**: Cannot determine completion state → delete `.compacting` and marker, leave original intact
-- **Marker with multiple segments, no symlinks exist**: Compaction didn't complete → delete `.compacting` and marker
+- **Marker with multiple segments, `.compacting` exists**: Rename didn't complete → delete `.compacting` and marker, leave originals intact
-- **Marker with multiple segments, at least one symlink exists**: Compaction writes completed → recreate all symlinks, rename `.compacting` if exists, delete marker
+- **Marker with multiple segments, `.compacting` absent**: Rename completed, compacted data is in place → recreate all symlinks (idempotent), delete marker

 **Symlink cleanup**: Symlinks are deleted after 60 seconds (configurable via `?SYMLINK_KEEPFOR_S`).
 This delay ensures any in-flight reads referencing the